-This is an exciting and great time!
+These are exciting and great times to start a construction business!
 Starting your own business in the construction sector can be extremely rewarding and profitable.
-Remember a mighty tree starts from a seed.
+Remember, a mighty tree starts from a seed.

-We at Ontario Business Central Inc., have been assisting clients for 25 years to complete new businesses and incorporations.
-If you wish to proceed, see links to proceed below.
+At Ontario Business Central Inc., we have been assisting clients for 25 years to complete new businesses and incorporations.
+If you wish to proceed, click the links below.

 If we can be of assistance, please feel free to reach out to our staff for any clarification or assistance you may require.

 Ontario Business Central Inc. is not a law firm and cannot provide a legal opinion or advice.
 This information is to assist you in understanding the requirements of registration within the chosen jurisdiction.
 It is always recommended, when you have legal or accounting questions that you speak to a qualified professional.

 Laura Harvey is an entrepreneur herself as the owner of Ontario Business Central Inc. Her passion has always been about supporting the entrepreneurial spirit and advancement within Canada.

 Laura authors in-depth blogs for Ontario Business Central assisting entrepreneurs and business owners to start, manage and grow their businesses.
 She has almost 30 years of expertise as a corporate specialist and 25 years of being an entrepreneur.
 Laura has the unique position of supporting a community that she also belongs to.
 She walks the walk right along with you.